MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers who compromise administrative credentials or use a zero-day exploit can execute remote commands on your domain controller.
 This can be used for gaining persistency, collecting information, denial of service (DOS) attacks or any other reason.
-ATP detects PSexec and Remote WMI connections.
+Azure ATP detects PSexec and Remote WMI connections.

 **Investigation**